PauloRodriguesJr/DRLN_collaboration_competition/Report.md

     The project presented in this report is still very naive, compared to the state of the art of multi-agent learning methods.
 As future improvements, it can be done the following:

-    - Improve the statistical analysis rigor and metrics quality;
+    - Improve the rigor of statistical analysis and improve the quality of metrics used;
-    - Implement the AlphaZero  learning algorithm and compare their performance with the results achieved by MADDPG for this task;
+    - Implement the AlphaZero learning algorithm to compare its performance with the results achieved by MADDPG for this task;
-    - Improve and tune the network architecture;
+    - Improve and tune the network architecture and other hyperparameters such as learning rate, batch size, tau, etc;
     - Replace the noise function by a better suited process for this task;
     - Finish implementation of Prioritized Experience Replay (PER);
     - Train the agent on the Soccer environment, which is a harder task to learn.